-In this virtual program based on her new book, Schooling the Nation: The Success of the Canterbury Female Academy (2025), Jennifer Rycenga tells the story of a high school that became the most advanced form of higher education open to women of any race before it was forced to close because of white opposition.
+In this virtual program based on her new book, Schooling the Nation: The Success of the Canterbury Academy for Black Women (2025), Jennifer Rycenga, in conversation with Scott Casper, tells the story of a high school that became the most advanced form of higher education open to women of any race before it was forced to close because of white opposition.
 Located in Canterbury, Connecticut, the Canterbury Academy was established in 1833 by white teacher Prudence Crandall for "young Ladies and little Misses of color."
 Local white anger tried to prevent, and later, close the school, but within its walls dedicated learning, interracial alliances, and political acumen thrived.
 Vigilante and legal violence—including four courtroom cases in one year―could not deter the students and teachers from learning during the eighteen months the school operated.

 With such a short lifespan, one might deem the Canterbury Academy a failure.
 However, Rycenga demonstrates how a closer examination, focusing on Black women, proves the school’s success―as measured in its inception, sustenance, legal battles, the rich and varied lives of the students after the school, and the myriad accomplishments of their descendants.